-(GOFFMAN 1974: 564)
+(Goffman 1974: 564)

 The internet has always been my place for exploration.
 When I was discovering my sexuality, the online world was the place I went to.
-It shaped me, and my (forever changing) look on sex and sexuality, in many different ways.
+It shaped me, and my understanding of sex and sexuality, in many different ways.
 As an artist, my work often investigates how we, as a society, view and shape our sexual identities through these mediated spaces.